Skip to main content

 • J1 Visa sponsorship, if needed

-Folger Artistic Research Fellows represent a wide range of genres, media, and practices.
+Folger Artist Fellows represent a wide range of genres, media, and practices.
 Visual, Performance, Installation, and Sonic artists have all found their place within our fellowship community, along with writers (fiction, non-fiction, and journalism), filmmakers, poets, community engagers, chefs, and theatre-makers.

 The Folger Institute hopes to continue expanding the types of creative projects we support each year.
+Furthermore, the Institute is committed to supporting work across artistic fields that address inequities or marginalized subjects, and that point to richer and more inclusive histories.
 However, to provide some context, here are generalized examples of past artistic fellowship projects we have funded:

-• A visual artist requests funding to produce a series of paintings that explore mental illness in Tudor England.
+• A visual artist requests funding to produce a series of paintings that explore mental illness, body image, and eating disorders from early modern Europe to today.

-• A playwright requests funding to research and write a contemporary Latinx interpretation of a play by Shakespeare.
+• A playwright requests funding to complete the development and staging of a play by incarcerated artists.

 Residential fellows are expected to inform themselves about, and follow, the most up-to-date public health guidelines in both their place of origin and Washington, DC.